MCPEGamerJPatGitHub/Tesseract-3/README.md

 ## Tesseract has been taken over, please use this repo and report the old one!
+STABLE FILES WILL BE UPLOADED SOON!
 ![Tesseract](http://i.imgur.com/1ga0ATy.jpg)

 ## Tesseract Introduction